 If you have any questions or difficulties, please contact Jenny Hutcherson, Coordinator of International Programs & Enrollment at email@example.com.

 *If you are interested in taking Contracts, please read: We are directing all LL.M. students towards the course titled 102-5 Contracts- LL.Ms with Professor Foy.
 This course is only offered during the spring semester and will be most beneficial to LL.M. students.
 Professor Foy is designing this course to emphasize the parts of contract law that will be unfamiliar to LL.Ms trained in the civil law.
 He is incorporating all of the important issues from Contracts I and II.
 Contracts for LL.Ms is a course designed for and taken by LL.Ms.
 You may take additional courses that deal with the subject of Contracts, such as Business Drafting and International Business Transactions.
 Please use the links above to view course descriptions and schedules.

 Each incoming LL.M. student will receive an individual faculty advisor.
 In our effort to select the professor who is the best match for your interests, there is some information we need from you.
 Your answers to these questions will assist us in finding the faculty member who will be most useful to you as an advisor.
 If you have a preference of whom you would like to serve as your faculty advisor, please let us know and we will try to accommodate your request.
 You may view our faculty profiles.

 The answers that you provide are not binding and your election to take the thesis or the seminar paper track at this time can be changed.

-The English Language Skills Enhancement (ELSE) program is an intensive three-to-four week academic legal English program designed for incoming LL.M. students.
+The Legal English Summer Program is an intensive three-to-four week academic legal English program designed for incoming LL.M. students.
 This program is required for some students and optional for others.
 It is highly recommended to participate in this program if you wish to gain an in-depth preparation for your legal studies.